 In Target, click Recommendations, then click the Feeds tab.

 Click Create Feed.

 Select Analytics Classifications, then specify the report suite.

-Click Mapping, then map the field column headers to the appropriate Recommendations field names.
+Click Next to advance to the Mapping settings, then map the field column headers to the appropriate Recommendations field names.

 Consider the following FAQs as you use Analytics with Target: